alchian/Find-car-lines/writeup_template.md

 ![solidWhiteCurve_drawline.jpg](https://github.com/alchian/Find-car-lines/blob/test_images/solidWhiteCurve_drawline.jpg "solidWhiteCurve_drwline.jpg")

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by codes like this, and get the image.

     for line in lines: